Jun

 LIVING STORIES

-Filed Under Combat PTSD, Journal of Military Experience, Life, PTSD, Tears of a Warrior, Trauma, Treating PTSD, Veterans, War | Comments Off
+Filed Under Combat PTSD, Life, PTSD, Tears of a Warrior, Trauma, Treating PTSD, Veterans, War | Comments Off on LIVING STORIES

 It came in the mail, a book from a professor at Eastern Kentucky University, The Journal of Military Experience.
 Most publications I get from universities are on topics that deal with academia, you know – ways to teach literacy, how the brain works, and other research topics.
 This book was different.
 It wasn’t written by a bunch of stuffy professors based on their special investigative studies.
 Nope, this book was written by a group of young veterans who had served overseas and were trying to reintegrate into civilian and academic life.
 Needless to say, many of the stories and poems were composed with emotions that were still raw from combat.